 The exhibition Sense versus Sensibility: Zlín Industrial Design 1918–1958 was part of an extensive joint project organized by the Faculty of Multimedia Communications of Tomas Bata University in Zlín, Czech.
 Rep., the National Technical Museum Prague, Czech Rep. and the Gallery of Fine Arts in Zlín, Czech Rep. mapping design in technical disciplines during the existence of Czechoslovakia.
 The dominant axis of the exhibition was the history of the School of Arts in Zlín.
 The goal was to explain the somewhat sophisticated topic of product design and its historical origins to broad audiences.

-This was our first such large exhibition and also first such project where we worked alongside our sister company VRCOT.
-And the fact it was a success is demonstrated not only through the positive feedback from many visitors and also the client but also by scooping two Top Rated accolades (Best Catalogue & Innovative Use of Technologies) at Golden Semicolon 2020.
+This was our first such large exhibition and also the first project where we worked alongside our sister company VRCOT.
+And the fact it was a success is demonstrated not only through the positive feedback from many visitors and the client but also by scooping two Top Rated accolades (Best Catalogue & Innovative Use of Technologies) at Golden Semicolon 2020.